vinaygahlawat/stuut_tc/README.md

 - **3rd Party Libraries:** Look through the recommended stock data libraries and implement them in your project.

-- **ReadMe:** Include a `readme.md` file with thoughts on what next steps you'd take to get this project ready for production.
+- **ReadMe:** Include a `readme.md` file with next steps you'd take to get this project ready for production.
+Please feel free to also include any thoughts on what else you would've added if you did not get through all the project requirements within the allotted time.

 ## Recommended Libraries